Muğla, Turkey - Travel

 Currency in Muğla

-The official currency and the money that is used in Turkey is the Turkish lira (TRY).
-Additionally, euro and USD might be accepted by some establishments for payment, but it cannot be applied to all.
-We recommend exchanging the money in advance and keeping cash on you.
+The official currency of Turkey is the Turkish lira (TRY).
+Additionally, the Euro and USD may be accepted by some establishments for payment, but this is not universal.
+We recommend exchanging money in advance and carrying cash.
 While most places use up-to-date payment methods, some small businesses might prefer you to pay in cash.
 It will come in handy when you want to tip for good service as well.

 Did you know?